-Data Custodians are university personnel or designated third-party agents Information & Technology or computer system administrators responsible for the operation and management of information systems and servers which collect, manage, process, or and provide access to University dData.
-Data Custodians must be authorized by the appropriate Data Stewards following procedures outline-d in the UO Minimum Information Security Controls Standard (see Related Resources, below).
+Data Custodians are university personnel or designated third-party agents Information & Technology or computer system administrators-responsible for the operation and management of information systems and servers which collect, manage, process, or and provide access to University dData.
+Data Custodians must be authorized by the appropriate Data Stewards following procedures outline din the UO Minimum Information Security Controls Standard (see Related Resources, below).
 Data Custodians' responsibilities include:

-- Applying the UO Minimum Information Security Controls Maintaining physical and system security and safeguards appropriate to the classification level of the data and other information assets in their custody. - Complying with applicable University acceptable use and computer security policies, standards, and procedures. - The application of this and related policies and procedures to the systems, data, and other information resources under their care or control. - Managing Data Consumer access as authorized by appropriate Data Stewards. - Following data handling and protection policies and procedures established by Data Stewards and the CISO-Information Security.
+- Applying the UO Minimum Information Security Controls Maintaining physical and system security and safeguards appropriate to the classification level of the data and other information assets in their custody - Complying with applicable University acceptable use and computer security policies, standards, and procedures. - Managing Data Consumer access as authorized by appropriate Data Stewards - Following data handling and protection policies and procedures established by Data Stewards and the CISO Information Security.